 - The NSF label has also expanded to other industries: automotive, aerospace, water systems, construction, healthcare, etc.

-Generally, NSF Certified equipment is mandatory in restaurants and other food franchises.
+Generally, NSF-certified equipment is mandatory in restaurants and other food franchises.
 However, purchasing equipment with the label is strongly recommended even when not specified directly.
 To make sure that you purchase equipment that has been tested for food safety, looking for the NSF label is a simple solution.
 Since the label requires third-party verification in approved labs, manufacturers cannot add it on their own.

 3) The Importance of Grease Traps in a Food Franchise

-A commercial kitchen produces waste products such as oils, greases and solid food particles.
+A commercial kitchen produces waste products such as oils, greases, and solid food particles.
 These substances can solidify and block pipes if they are released into the sewage system, and this can lead to spillovers.
 Unblocking the affected pipes is difficult, and the contaminated water released is a major health hazard.

 Grease traps are mandatory in businesses with waste products that can block sewage pipes, and this includes restaurants.
-In some applications you may require a grease interceptor, which can be described as a larger version of a grease trap.
+In some applications, you may require a grease interceptor, which can be described as a larger version of a grease trap.
 Before setting up a food franchise in a commercial space, you must ensure that the plumbing system has a suitable grease trap.

-Hygiene and comfort are very important in a food industry, and a professional MEP engineering firm can help you achieve top performance in these areas.
-HVAC systems are important for comfort and health in any commercial space, but in restaurants they also impact sales and kitchen safety.
+Hygiene and comfort are very important in the food industry, and a professional MEP engineering firm can help you achieve top performance in these areas.
+HVAC systems are important for comfort and health in any commercial space, but in restaurants, they also impact sales and kitchen safety.
 You must also make sure that the restaurant equipment is NSF certified, and the plumbing system must have a grease interceptor of adequate capacity.